 The service implementation must follow the steps described below to comply with OpenID Connect.

-(Or just always show a login form if it’s too much of a bother.)
+(Or just always show a login form if it’s too much of a bother.)prompts response parameter.
+It corresponds to the value of the prompt

 request parameter.
 Details of the request parameter are described in 3.1.2.1.
 Authentication